“America…You are our friends!”

 Ken Peres and Fran Swan Washington, DC

 Yazd is a city of some half a million people in the midst of the desert.
 One immediately recognizes the architecture as being distinctive from what you have seen thus far in Iran.
-Much of Yazd’s historical importance stems from its place as a home to what remains of the past.
-Iran’s largest Zoroastrian community. lives in Yazd.
-Zoroastrianism was the primary religion of the region prior to the Arab conquests in the 7th century.
-Within two centuries, these conquests resulted in the considerable decline of Zoroastrianism.
-Visits in Yazd will include the Zoroastrian Fire Temple, as well as their Towers of Silence, located on the outskirts of Yazd.
-Within Yazd, you will visit the Jameh Mosque and the Amir Chakhmaq mosque, both of which are impressive in their architecture.
-You will also visit Alexander’s prison and the 11th century Tomb of the 12 Imams, where inscriptions are found in memory of the imams, though they are not buried at the site.
+Much of Yazd’s historical importance stems from its place as a home to what remains Iran’s largest Zoroastrian community.
+Zoroastrianism was the primary religion of the region prior to the Arab conquests in the 7th century, bringing conquests which within two centuries had resulted in the considerable decline of Zoroastrianism.
+Visits in Yazd will include the Zoroastrian Fire Temple as well as their Towers of Silence, located on the outskirts of Yazd.
+Within Yazd, you will visit the Jameh Mosque and the Amir Chakhmaq mosque, both of which are impressive in their architecture, as well as Alexander’s prison and the 11th century Tomb of the 12 Imams, where inscriptions are found in memory of the imams, though they are not buried at the site.
 Dinner and overnight in Yazd.
 (B, L, D)

 “My friends told me it would be very dangerous, but I have found the people to be very welcoming.
 Jerry made the trip to Iran very easy, by assisting and getting the travel visa.
 I was impressed by the art and architecture, the poetry is stunning and I can’t say enough about the people…how welcoming they have been!
 If you’re planning travel to this part of the world, come on over.
 You’ll have a great time.“